SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/dialog-for-followups.md

 ### Recurrence

 In this field, you indicate if the follow-up repeats.
 Click the word **Never** to the right of the **Recurrence** field if you want the [appointment to be repeated][4] at regular intervals.
-If a follow-up has been specified as repeating, an icon ![icon][img1] at the upper left of the main part of the dialog.
+If a follow-up is repeating, an icon ![icon][img1] at the upper left of the main part of the dialog.

 ### Priority